Civil Peace Service: promoting dialogue for peaceful land and resource use

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2018 to 2021
+Overall term: 2018 to 2022

-Working with various partners, including the Ministry of Peace (MoP), the Oromia Bureau of Administration and Security (OBAS), Oromia Pastoralist Association (OPA) and the Ethiopian Evangelical Church Mekane Yesus (EECMY), CPS is helping to deal peacefully with an initial three conflicts over land and resources.
+The Civil Peace Service (CPS) programme works with four partners: the Ethiopian Ministry of Peace (MoP), the Oromia Bureau of Administration and Security (OBAS), the Oromia Pastoralist Association (OPA) and the Ethiopian Evangelical Church Mekane Yesus (EECMY).
+CPS supports trust-building measures in order to resolve conflicts non-violently.